Team-focused training that merges biology and engineering and fosters entrepreneurial skill to move lab discoveries to the field or market.

 Coursework and Plants3D activities include:

 - Product Design & Entrepreneur Course including translation to the biotech/industrial scale to satisfy a grad program “Specialization” requirement (PhD/MS, Yr 1, Spring, for all).
-Spring 2021 Course
+BPSC/CEE 208.
+Offered T/TH 12-1:30 Spring 2023

 - Annual Retreat and Design Competition catalyzing feasible cutting-edge interactive projects (Fall of each year).
-Click here for more on our 2019 Retreat and 2020 Retreat.
+Click here for more on some of our prior Retreats: 2019 and 2020.

 - Data Science training (i.e., bioinformatics, modeling) through coursework requirements/options of graduate program, IIGB workshops, and participation of data science research faculty (throughout).